giuthas/satkit/README.md

 PD is written in Python3 and developed with version 3.7.4.

-In addition to builtin Python modules, to use the tools you will need the following packages (or newer versions of them):
+In addition to built in Python modules, to use the tools you will need the following packages (or newer versions of them):
 * MatPlotLib 3.1.1
 * NumPy 1.17.2